…there is no you anymore

 “I hate bugs.
 I can’t believe they eat them in (insert town/country).”
 Have you ever had one?
 No?
-How the heck did you know you don’t like them?
+How did you know you didn’t like them?
 And hey, you might actually hate the taste of cactus worms once you try them.
 But until you do, quit heeding to the identity formed inside your head.
-(Unless, of course, you’ve lied to yourself for so long that you’ve come to believe it)
+(Unless, of course, you’ve been lied to by yourself for so long that you’ve come to believe it)

 Those who own the data, own you.

 And here’s the interesting part.
 You not only get to be told “you like teen dramas,” you get to be told, “this is how teenagers are supposed to look like.”
 Too bad you’re too broke.
 Doesn’t stop them from targeting those ripped-up jeans ads though.
 You better cough up those savings Greg.

 “It used to be that employers didn’t know what we did after hours.
 And it used to be that romantic seduction meant strategically revealing — and concealing — parts of who we were.
 And it used to be that we were parents for some people, and friends for others, and patients for the doctor, and women and men for each other.
 Not anymore.”– James Brusseau

 It’s not all bad.
 Who said you’re more capable of making better decisions on your own?
 You don’t even know if your distaste for bugs is real or not.
 And in the next 5 years, that device in your hands might know more about you than you do about yourself (it might even know more about you right now.)
 Who would you trust when it comes to choosing the right career for you?
 Or the right school?
 Or the right bank?

 No sane person wants their kids to come across old photos of them guzzling down the keg and whatnot.
 They still will though.